 - Equipment not maximized: This approach doesn’t protect or look after the equipment and therefore reduces the lifetime of the assets.
 It simply fixes the asset on a short term basis.

-- Higher long-term costs: Corrective maintenance is applied when it is believed that the stop and repair costs in case of failure will be less than the investment required for planned maintenance.
+- Higher long-term costs: Reactive maintenance is applied when it is believed that the stop and repair costs in case of failure will be less than the investment required for planned maintenance.
 But this doesn’t always happen.
 When a more serious failure occurs, it can be an extremely costly and slow process to fix.
 Large periods of inactivity have negative effects on reputation, client satisfaction, safety and on the ability to run a business efficiently and productively.